tinh-tinh/docs/docs/application/error.md

 # Error Handler

-Custom your error handler function you expected.
+Customize your error handler function as you expect.

-In default, TinhTinh support default error handler to catch event when `panic` to prevent crash app.
-And you can custom this function to get response you expected, by pass you function when create app.
+By default, Tinh Tinh supports a default error handler to catch events when `panic` occurs, preventing the app from crashing.
+You can customize this function to get the response you expect by passing your function when creating the app.

 ```go
 app := core.CreateFactory(module, core.AppOptions{